Systaems

 1. Aligned Incentives

-Both parties pursue the same goal i.e. achieving meaningful results.
+Both parties share the same goal: achieving meaningful results.
 This alignment strengthens trust, transparency, and long-term relationships.

 2. Shared Risk and Reward